 Benefit 2 (Programa Apoio Social Directo): The direct social support programme (DSSP) consists of time-limited in-kind support for eligible households and is described in detail below.
+This policy is not simulated within MOZMOD v2.6a.

 Benefit 3 (Programa dos Serviços Sociais de Acção Social): The programme of social services of social action consists of social welfare services, including provision of institutional assistance by providing shelter in social facilities such as crèches, elderly support centres, transit centres, child shelter centres, open centres, and shelter centres for abandoned individuals with severe deficiencies.
 It also includes social work activities in the communities with individuals living in the streets, children, the elderly, and individuals with deficiencies.
 These services consist of psychosocial support, access to information, guidance, and family reunification.
+This policy was renamed PAUS (Programa de Atendimento em Unidades Sociais) in 2018.
+This policy is not simulated within MOZMOD v2.6a.